micoboyet/JavaScript-Helper-Functions/README.md

-# JavaScript Helper Function
+# helper.js

-A compact javascript library for commonly used functions in web development.
+A javascript library for commonly used functions in web development.
+Easy to implement, save time.

 # Requirements
 This snippet uses a number of open source projects to work properly: